 The growing trend of art exhibits in the workspace environment has had a major influence on a wide range of industries from the neighborhood coffee bar to national wealth management corporations.
 For New York City-based Konstantin Vasyukevich, MD (“Dr K”), plastic surgery and art seem like the perfect marriage—each strives to achieve beauty and uplift the human spirit.

-Several of the technical design steps Konstantin undertook to build an office art gallery included:
+Several of the technical design steps Vasyukevich undertook to build an office art gallery included:

 - creating the proper lighting;